andyp223/andyp223.github.io/index.md

 </div>
 &nbsp;
 ## News

-- 02/2023: Our paper on Garbled RAM was accepted to EUROCRYPT 2023!
+- 05/2024: Presented our paper on fault-tolerant PIR at Oakland 2024!